prashshr/RocksDB-OpsManager/README.md

 Note
 ------------------------
-- Default password for root and nginxuser is "rocksdbuser".
+- Default password for root and rocksdbuser is "rocksdbuser".
 CHANGE IT!
 - Default listening port for Ops Managera portal is 8080.